Hosseinglm/Job_Analysis_SQL_Python/README.md

 # Data Analyst Job Market Analysis

 ## Overview
 This repository contains a series of SQL scripts aimed at analyzing the job market for Data Analyst roles.
 The analyses cover various aspects such as salary trends, skill demands, and company comparisons.
-Each analysis is designed to provide valuable insights for job seekers, recruiters, and organizations looking to understand the evolving landscape of Data Analyst positions.
+Each analysis is designed to provide valuable insights for job seekers, recruiters, and organizations looking to understand the evolving landscape of Data Analyst positions.</br>
 Database information:
 Job Postings Fact Shape: (787.686, 16)
 Company Dim Shape: (140.033, 5)